GravityKit/GravityView/readme.md

 If you wish to run tests using your local environment, use the following instructions:

-1. Clone the [WordPress Develop](https://github.com/WordPress/wordpress-develop) and [Gravity Forms](https://github.com/gravityforms/gravityforms) repositories:
+1. Clone the [WordPress Develop](https://github.com/WordPress/wordpress-develop) and [Gravity Forms](https://github.com/gravityforms/gravityforms) repositories

 2. In the cloned repository folder, copy `wp-tests-config-sample.php` to `wp-tests-config.php`, and edit `wp-tests-config.php` to define the following constants:
     ```php